Pediatric Burn Care

 Learn more about pediatric care at the Joseph M. Still Burn Center in our 2012 Summer/Fall Burn Care Commentary

 Dr. Joseph M. Still (1938-2006), an Augusta, GA surgeon, was a pioneering physician in the area of burn care and treatment and was instrumental in the creation and development of what has become a 70 bed critical care unit at Doctors Hospital of Augusta (“Doctors Hospital”) that is ceremonially named in his honor, i.e. the “Joseph M. Still Burn Center at Doctors Hospital of Augusta” (herein the “Hospital Burn Center”).
 The Hospital Burn Center is dedicated to the care and treatment of patients with burn and related injuries.
-The Hospital Burn Center and is owned and operated as medical unit or patient wing of Doctors Hospital by Doctors Hospital of Augusta, LLC, a Delaware Limited Liability Company.
+The Hospital Burn Center is owned and operated as a medical unit or patient wing of Doctors Hospital by Doctors Hospital of Augusta, LLC, a Delaware Limited Liability Company.
 Doctors Hospital of Augusta only does business in the State of Georgia.